 Flu shots can be provided within a registered pharmacy to Saskatchewan residents age 5 and over with a valid Saskatchewan health services card.
 For a list of pharmacies that offer the flu shot, check the Pharmacy Association of Saskatchewan website.

-The flu vaccine is available to Saskatchewan residents six months and older.
-It is particularly recommended to people at high risk of serious complications from influenza:
+The vaccine is recommended to everyone six months and older but is particularly important for people at high-risk of influenza complications:

 - caregivers and contacts of people at high risk.